Amphetamine

 The first amphetamine pharmaceutical was Benzedrine, a brand which was used to treat a variety of conditions.
-Currently, pharmaceutical amphetamine is prescribed as racemic amphetamine, Adderall, dextroamphetamine, or the inactive prodrug lisdexamfetamine.
+Pharmaceutical amphetamine is prescribed as racemic amphetamine, Adderall, dextroamphetamine, or the inactive prodrug lisdexamfetamine.
 Amphetamine increases monoamine and excitatory neurotransmission in the brain, with its most pronounced effects targeting the norepinephrine and dopamine neurotransmitter systems.

 At therapeutic doses, amphetamine causes emotional and cognitive effects such as euphoria, change in desire for sex, increased wakefulness, and improved cognitive control.
-It induces physical effects such as improved reaction time, fatigue resistance, and increased muscle strength.
+It induces physical effects such as improved reaction time, fatigue resistance, decreased appetite, elevated heart rate, and increased muscle strength.
 Larger doses of amphetamine may impair cognitive function and induce rapid muscle breakdown.
 Addiction is a serious risk with heavy recreational amphetamine use, but is unlikely to occur from long-term medical use at therapeutic doses.
-Very high doses can result in psychosis (e.g., delusions and paranoia) which rarely occurs at therapeutic doses even during long-term use.
+Very high doses can result in psychosis (e.g., hallucinations, delusions, and paranoia) which rarely occurs at therapeutic doses even during long-term use.
 Recreational doses are generally much larger than prescribed therapeutic doses and carry a far greater risk of serious side effects.